 Used tea leaves and coffee grounds are great for your compost, however you may wish to research before adding tea bags.

 Many brands of tea bags contain plastic, which can break down when composted into microplastics.
 These can then make their way into the soil and the plants we grow.
+Click here for more information about plastic free tea bags.

 To avoid microplastic contamination, you may wish to research your brand’s guidance on the compostability of their tea bags.
 If you’re unsure, simply snip open the bags and empty the leaves into your compost bin!
 (Compost Magazine)